-Dave Skylark and producer Aaron Rapoport run the celebrity tabloid show "Skylark Tonight."
+Dave Skylark and his producer Aaron Rapoport run the celebrity tabloid show "Skylark Tonight".
 When they land an interview with a surprise fan, North Korean dictator Kim Jong-un, they are recruited by the CIA to turn their trip to Pyongyang into an assassination mission.

 Jon Martello objectifies everything in his life: his apartment, his car, his family, his church, and, of course, women.
 His buddies even call him Don Jon because of his ability to pull "10s" every weekend without fail.
 Yet even the finest flings don't compare to the transcendent bliss he achieves alone in front of the computer watching pornography.
 Dissatisfied, he embarks on a journey to find a more gratifying sex life, but ends up learning larger lessons of life and love through relationships with two very different women.
 Written by

 80 of 113 people found this review helpful.

 Was this review helpful to you?